zhangyongxin1212/AttractingContributors-Game/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My project
-I want to know the name of your favorite Pokémon.
+I want to know the name of your favorite Doraemon's Secret Tools.
 I'm looking for collaborators.

-# List of Pokémon name
+# List of Doraemon's Secret Tools name
-1. Mareanie(ヒドイデ)
+1. What-if Phone Booth (moshimo box)
-2.
+2. Almighty pass
 3.